The 7 Best Free Online Fax Services I Tried in 2025

 Now I am pretty sure we always thought of Dropbox as just a cloud storage service, but what I didn’t know was that it also lets you send faxes with Dropbox Fax (formerly HelloFax).
 After testing it out, I'd say it is one of the best free online fax services for your one-off faxing needs.

 The interface itself is clean and modern, and uploading files is as simple as dragging and dropping.
-I could get files from Dropbox (obviously), Google Drive, OneDrive, Box, and Evernote easily.
+I could easily access files from Dropbox (obviously), Google Drive, OneDrive, Box, and Evernote

 Dropbox Fax

 But the biggest advantage for me?
 Built-in e-signatures.
-Unlike most online fax services, where I have to sign a document separately and then upload it, Dropbox Fax lets me sign documents right within the platform before sending them.
+Unlike most online fax services, where I have to sign a document separately and then upload it, Dropbox Fax allows me to sign documents directly within the platform before sending them.
+According to G2 Data, 96% of users appreciate this function in the tool.
 This eliminates the extra steps of printing, signing, and scanning, making it perfect for handling contracts, approvals, or any paperwork that requires a signature.
-Plus, this feature is available even on the free plan, which isn’t something I see often.
+Additionally, this feature is available even on the free plan, which isn’t something I often see

-That said, the free plan feels pretty limited.
-I only get five free pages in total, and after that, I have to upgrade to send more faxes.
-Dropbox does offer a referral and sharing program to earn additional free pages, which is more generous than what CocoFax offers.
-But still, five pages felt a bit low to me.
-And like many other online fax services, receiving faxes isn’t included in the free plan.
-I’d have to upgrade for that.
+That said, I noticed that Dropbox Fax’s free plan feels a bit limited.
+You only get five free pages in total, and after that, you’ll need to upgrade to send more faxes.
+On the plus side, Dropbox offers a referral and sharing program to earn extra free pages, something more generous than what CocoFax provides.
+Still, five pages felt a bit low to me, and like many other online fax services, receiving faxes isn’t part of the free plan unless you upgrade.
+That said, it’s still a great way to test the platform before making a commitment.

 What I like about Dropbox Fax (HelloFax):